 As with most things, it’s easier to get the job done with the right tools.
 I would highly recommend using the 450mL Crew Chubby Bottles (use the code COCKTAILS-AWAY for 10% off your order) to store your syrups.
 Not only can you easily strain your syrups into the bottom of the screw-off bottom, but the bottles are easy to clean in the dishwasher.
 (Syrups can be pretty sticky, so that is a big plus for me!)
 And they are easy to label with a bit of washi tape and a Sharpie.

 I would also recommend a good quality fine mesh strainer.
-This one from A Bar Above is perfect for making simple syrups, and many other tasks.
+This one is perfect for making simple syrups, and many other tasks.
 I love it for double straining cocktails.
 It’s slightly larger that other mesh strainers I’ve owned, which is especially important when you are making things like the lavender honey syrup.
-You can use the code COCKTAILSAWAY for 10% off your order at A Bar Above as well.

 Grow your own herbs

 While you can certainly buy what you need at the store, you can also grow your own.
 I am just getting started with my own garden, and I am looking forward to making my own syrups with those herbs as well.

 1. Rosemary Infused Simple Syrup

 - 4 sprigs rosemary

 - Add sugar and water to a small saucepan and stir continuously over medium heat until sugar dissolves.

 - Add the sprigs of rosemary, stir, and cover pan to allow syrup to steep for 20 minutes.